PhilipBr95/ScriptRunner/ScriptRunner.UI/Files/README.md

 ScriptRunner allows DevOps to quickly deploy scripts to live for users to manually run.

 Scripts are stored in Packages; Packages can contain multiple SQL/PowerShell script files (.sql and .ps1 extensions).
-Packages are either self contained `Nuget Packages`, `Folders` or specially formatted `script files`.
+Packages are either self contained `Nuget Packages`, `Folders` or specially formatted `ScriptRunner files`.

 ## Nuget Packages